mindsandthings/Obsidian_Repo/4. Archive/kindle-notes/Forte-Building a Second Brain.md

 Distilling makes our ideas small and compact, so we can load them up into our minds with minimal effort. — location: [1739](kindle://book?action=open&asin=B09LVVN9L3&location=1739) ^ref-62730

 ---

+you are trying to place a note or file not only where it will be useful, but where it will be useful the soonest.
+Organizing by *where it is going*.

+Layer 1: not the entire article, just a few key excerpts Layer 2: bolded points
+Layer 3: highlighting
+Layer 4: (rare): executive summary with a few bullet points summarizing the article in my own words

+Rule of thumb: each layer of highlighting should include no more than 10-20 percent of the previous layer.

+Rule of thumb: every time you "touch" a note, make it a little more discoverable for your future self.

+Highlight when you're getting ready to create something.

+Don't make highlighting difficult: highlight based on intuition, not analysis/interpretation/categorization.

+"You have to always assume that, until proven otherwise, any given note won’t necessarily ever be useful.
+You have no idea what your future self will need, want, or be working on.
+This assumption forces you to be conservative in the time you spend summarizing notes, doing so only when it’s virtually guaranteed that it will be worth it.

+Forte, Tiago.
+Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential (p.
+139).
+Atria Books.
+Kindle Edition. "

+"The true test of whether a note you've created is discoverable is whether you can get the gist of it at a glance." (in under 30 seconds)